 The Honors Program, open to all BYU students following a brief orientation, complements the university's expansive educational agenda by providing the benefits of a small liberal arts learning community.
 These benefits include participating in small classes with high-quality teaching and learning that challenge students to reach their highest potential; fostering a spirit of ongoing inquiry that includes undergraduate research in a mentored environment; and underscoring the importance of combining personal excellence, faithful discipleship, and meaningful service.
 See the Honors Program section of this catalog for details concerning the program's requirements, offerings, benefits, administration, extra-curricular opportunities, and student-operated advisement center.

-The Office of First-Year Experience (FYE) facilitates new students' transition to university life.
-This includes helping new students 1) make connections with peers and university personnel, 2) become acquainted with campus resources, and 3) improve their sense of purpose and motivation by increasing their understanding of BYU's unique mission and history.
-These efforts span the time between students' admission notification through the end of their first year on campus.
-Some of the FYE activities that help students transition to university life include Jumpstart (course registration orientation), New Student Orientation, First-Year Reading program, Freshman Seminar (UNIV 101), and the First-Year Arts Card program.
+The Office of First-Year Experience (FYE) exists to assist new students in their transition to university life.
+This includes helping new students to develop habits of learning that will deepen and enrich their BYU experience, make connections with peers and university personnel, become acquainted with campus and available resources, and improve their sense of purpose and motivation by increasing their understanding of BYU's unique mission and history.
+These efforts span the time between students' first contact with BYU and the end of their first year on campus.

 |DESCRIPTION: ||Aims of a BYU education in a disciplinary context.
 Topics vary by section and semester.|

 The Freshman Mentoring program is a key part of a university-wide initiative to strengthen undergraduate education at BYU.
 It gives all first-year students easier access to high demand University Core (General Education plus Religious Education) classes and provides every freshman with strong peer mentor support.
 Beginning Summer Term or Fall Semester 2010, all incoming freshmen will participate in the two-semester Mentoring program, which guarantees